All posts

 JurisdictionHow it classifies a US single-member LLCConsequence

-This mismatch has been a gray area for years.
-HMRC's International Manual (INTM180030) has long indicated that UK tax treatment of a US LLC depends on whether the LLC is classified as "transparent" or "opaque" under UK domestic law — not under US law.
-Since April 2025, HMRC's position is explicit: a US single-member LLC is an opaque entity for UK purposes.
+This mismatch was a gray area for years.
+HMRC's International Manual (INTM180030) has long said that UK tax treatment of a US LLC depends on whether it is classified as "transparent" or "opaque" under UK domestic law, not US law.
+Since April 2025, the position is explicit: a US single-member LLC is opaque for UK purposes.

 Why This Creates Double Taxation Risk

 The problem is mechanical.
-Take a UK resident who operates a US single-member LLC earning $100,000 in revenue from US clients:
+Say a UK resident operates a US single-member LLC earning $100,000 from US clients:

 US side (IRS): The LLC is disregarded.
 The $100,000 passes through to the UK owner.
 If the income is not effectively connected with a US trade or business (ECI), no US income tax is due.
-If it is ECI — for example, the founder performs services while physically present in the US — US tax applies.
+If it is ECI (say the founder performs services while physically in the US), US tax applies.

-1. Tax distributions from the LLC as dividend income when profits are distributed to the UK owner — even though the IRS treats the same distribution as a non-event (since the LLC is disregarded, there is no "distribution" in US tax terms)
+1. Tax distributions as dividend income when profits reach the UK owner, even though the IRS treats the same distribution as a non-event (the LLC is disregarded, so there is no "distribution" in US tax terms)

-2. Apply the Transfer of Assets Abroad (TOAA) rules under Income Tax Act 2007, Sections 714-751 — attributing the LLC's income to the UK owner if the LLC is treated as a "person abroad" to whom income has been transferred
+2. Apply the Transfer of Assets Abroad (TOAA) rules under Income Tax Act 2007, Sections 714-751, attributing the LLC's income to the UK owner if the LLC qualifies as a "person abroad" to whom income has been transferred

-3. Apply the Controlled Foreign Company (CFC) rules in limited circumstances — though these primarily target UK companies, not individuals
+3. Apply Controlled Foreign Company (CFC) rules in limited cases, though these primarily target UK companies, not individuals

 The Treaty Does Not Fully Resolve This

-The US-UK Double Taxation Convention (2001) contains Article 24 (Non-Discrimination) and the Exchange of Notes on LLCs.
-The treaty provisions acknowledge that the US treats LLCs as transparent.
-However:
+The US-UK Double Taxation Convention (2001) has Article 24 (Non-Discrimination) and the Exchange of Notes on LLCs.
+The treaty acknowledges that the US treats LLCs as transparent.
+But:

-• Article 1(8) of the treaty states that income derived through a fiscally transparent entity is treated as income of a resident of a Contracting State — but only "to the extent that" the income is treated as the resident's income under the domestic tax law of that State.
+• Article 1(8) says income through a fiscally transparent entity is treated as income of a resident of a Contracting State, but only "to the extent that" the income is treated as the resident's income under that state's domestic law.

-• Since HMRC treats the LLC as opaque, it does not treat the LLC's income as the UK resident's income under domestic law.
+• Since HMRC treats the LLC as opaque, it does not treat the LLC's income as the UK resident's income.
 This breaks the mechanism that would otherwise provide treaty relief.

-• The result: The UK owner may not be eligible to claim Foreign Tax Credit Relief (FTCR) in the UK for US taxes paid on the LLC's income, because HMRC does not recognize the income as belonging to the individual.
-Conversely, if HMRC taxes the distributions as dividends, the US does not recognize a dividend event (because the LLC is disregarded), so there is no US tax to offset.
+• The result: The UK owner may not be able to claim Foreign Tax Credit Relief (FTCR) for US taxes paid, because HMRC does not recognize the income as belonging to the individual.
+And if HMRC taxes distributions as dividends, the US does not recognize a dividend event (because the LLC is disregarded), so there is no US tax to offset.

-This circularity — where each country's classification prevents the other country's tax relief mechanism from activating — is the core of the HMRC trap.
+Each country's classification prevents the other country's tax relief from activating.
+That circularity is the core of the HMRC trap.

 What This Means in Practice

-• If the LLC earns income that is not ECI (no US tax due): HMRC may still tax distributions from the LLC or attribute the LLC's income to the owner under TOAA rules.
-No double taxation occurs in this case — but the UK tax treatment may be less favorable than if the income had been earned through a UK structure, because dividend treatment and TOAA attribution carry different rates and allowances than trading income.
+• No US tax due (non-ECI income): HMRC may still tax distributions or attribute income under TOAA rules.
+No double taxation, but the UK tax treatment may be worse than if the income came through a UK structure, because dividend treatment and TOAA attribution carry different rates than trading income.

-• If the LLC earns ECI (US tax applies): Both countries may tax the same economic income — the US taxes it as pass-through income of the disregarded entity, and the UK taxes it either as dividend distributions or under TOAA attribution.
-Foreign tax credit relief may be unavailable or incomplete because HMRC does not match the income to the same category the IRS uses.
+• US tax applies (ECI): Both countries may tax the same income.
+The US taxes it as pass-through; the UK taxes it as dividends or under TOAA.
+Foreign tax credit relief may be unavailable because HMRC does not match the income to the same category the IRS uses.

-• If the LLC retains profits (no distribution): Under TOAA rules, HMRC may attribute the retained income to the UK owner regardless of whether it has been distributed.
-The taxable event in the UK is the income arising in the entity abroad, not the distribution.
+• LLC retains profits (no distribution): Under TOAA rules, HMRC may attribute retained income to the UK owner regardless of distribution.
+The UK taxable event is income arising in the entity abroad, not the distribution itself.

 This classification mismatch is specific to UK residents.
-Founders in other jurisdictions — including the EU, Canada, Australia, and most of Asia — generally face simpler LLC tax treatment because their domestic tax authorities either follow the US classification or have clearer treaty mechanisms for pass-through entities.
+Founders in the EU, Canada, Australia, and most of Asia face simpler LLC tax treatment because their tax authorities either follow the US classification or have clearer treaty mechanisms for pass-through entities.

 Self-Assessment Obligations

 UK residents are taxed on worldwide income.
-A UK resident operating a US LLC reports the income through the Self-Assessment (SA100) tax return, regardless of whether funds are remitted to the UK.
+If you operate a US LLC, you report that income through Self-Assessment (SA100) regardless of whether you actually move the money to the UK.

 What to Report